Diocese of Orlando: Reports of sex abuse

-In February 1995, a man sued the Diocese of Orlando, saying that he had been sexually abused as a youth by former priest Thomas Pagni.
+In February 1995, a man sued the diocese, saying that he had been sexually abused as a youth by former priest Thomas Pagni.
 The plaintiff claimed that Pagni, then a mental health counselor in Brevard County, sexually assaulted him for several months in 1992.
-The boy's father witnessed the aftermath of the final assault in his son's bedroom.
-The plaintiff said that the diocese has concealed Pagni's history of sexual abuse as a priest and had paid for his college courses to enter the counseling field.

 Pagni was arrested in March 1995 on charges of engaging in sexual activity with a minor and engaging in lewdness.
 Another victim was added to the criminal case in June 1995.
 In January 1996, Pagni pleaded no contest to the ten charges against him and was sentenced to ten years in prison.

 In 2004, the diocese announced that it had removed from ministry 12 priests accused of committing sex abuse since the founding of the diocese in 1968.

-Reverend Wladyslaw Gorak (also known as Walter Fisher) of the Church of the Resurrection in South Lakeland was arrested in October 2004 after breaking down the door at the residence of a female acquaintance and sexually assaulting her.
+Wladyslaw Gorak (also known as Walter Fisher), pastor of the Church of the Resurrection in South Lakeland, was arrested in October 2004 after breaking down the door at the residence of a female acquaintance and sexually assaulting her.
 Gorak had transferred to Orlando in 2000 from the Archdiocese of Newark.
 Despite him having a record of inappropriate behavior with women in Newark, the archdiocese did not mention that to diocesan officials in Orlando.
-Gorak was sentenced to four years of probation in 2007 The woman later sued the Archdiocese of Newark and received a settlement from them.
+Gorak was sentenced to four years of probation in 2007.
+The woman later sued the Archdiocese of Newark and received a settlement from them.